-Established in 2004 by Patrick McHugh, Publisher.
+Established in 2004.
 This scholarship is offered to the Journalism major student who serves as editor of the LCCC student newspaper, The Outlook.

 Math

 LCCC MATH DEPARTMENT SCHOLARSHIP

 Applicant must be enrolled in a program of studies leading to an A.S.
 Degree in Mathematics.
 Applicant must have 12 credits completed at time of application.